 The details: 810 Hope St., Providence, 401-621-2262, studiohopri.com

-Ceramicist Lee Segal, co-owner of All Fired Up Pottery, spends most of his days around the kiln, firing up handcrafted pottery.
-This hidden gem has all sorts of creations that reflect his passion with color, texture and clay.
-You won’t leave empty handed after checking out their selection of high-quality pieces and great service.
+Ceramicist Lee Segal, co-owner of All Fired Up Pottery, spends most days around the kiln, firing up handcrafted pottery.
+This hidden gem has all sorts of creations that reflect a passion for color, texture and clay.
+You won’t leave empty handed after checking out the selection of high-quality pieces.

 The details: 452 Thames St., Newport, 401-846-4042, allfireduppottery.wordpress.com

 Harry and Elizabeth Spring make a large variety of functional, stoneware pottery, and have been since 1977.
 Pieces include bowls, vases, pitchers and dishes, as well as an assortment of complementary crafts.
 All pottery is made on-site, and visitors can even stop in and watch the process first-hand (their studio is located directly behind the shop!).